NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

-			recid = {block, slot} //record id of the record that satisfies the given condition /*set the previous record id in the relation cache as the record id of the record that sastifies the given condition*/ OpenRelTable::setPrevRecId(relid, recid);
+			recid = {block, slot} //record id of the record that satisfies the given condition /*set the previous record id in the relation cache as the record id of the record that sastifies the given condition*/ OpenRelTable::setPrevRecId(relId, recid);
 			return recid;
 		}

 		//get the next record id by adjusting the block and slot
 	//}

-	return {-1, -1}; //i.e., no record in the relation with Id relid satisfies the given condition }
+	return {-1, -1}; //i.e., no record in the relation with Id relId satisfies the given condition }
 ```